tristanvvatson/ansible-role-transmission_daemon/README.md

 ## Requirements

-This role requires that you have the EPEL repository installed.
+This role requires that you have the epel repository installed, if RedHat.

  * https://galaxy.ansible.com/linuxhq/epel/